jwinarske/rkboot/README.rst

 What is intended to work by 1.0, but not implemented yet:

 - Use of the correct DRAM size in later stages.

-- Asynchronous loading and decompression.
+Currently everything after DRAM init proper assumes 4 GB of DRAM, which should work on the PBP and 4 GB RockPro64.

 - Boot completely from SPI.
 This requires adding zero-padding support to :command:`idbtool`.

 - Payload loading from other media.

-Goals that are not blockers for 1.0 are:
+SD card is critical for 0.4

-- FIT support
+- basic FIT support

 License
 =======